marked-gil/guess-that-word/README.md

 * User Story:
     > As a user, I want to be able to choose a hard game mode that will provide hard words to guess.
     * IMPLEMENTATION:
-        * The game will include a hard mode which will provide either long words or words that are relatively not common.
+        * The game will include a hard mode, which will provide either long words or words that are relatively not common.
 * User Story:
     > As a user, I want the game to track my progress in building my vocabulary by scoring my correct guesses.
     * IMPLEMENTATION: